damien-rivet/JamfKit/README.md

 ## License ##

 `JamfKit` is released under the MIT license.
-[See LICENSE](https://github.com/Ethenyl/JamfKit/blob/master/LICENSE) for details.
+See [LICENSE](https://github.com/Ethenyl/JamfKit/blob/master/LICENSE) for more details.